Multi-messenger Bayesian parameter inference of a binary neutron-star merger: Introduction

 Fortunately, deficiencies in the available GW information can sometimes be supplemented with EM observations, potentially improving the measurements of key parameters.
 For instance, the results of numerical relativity simulations were used to argue against the EOS being too soft, as the mass of the remnant accretion disk and its associated wind ejecta would be insufficient to account for the luminosity of the observed kilonova, e.g., \cite{Radice:2018xqa,Bauswein:2017vtn,Coughlin:2018miv}.
 Combining GW and EM observations thus provides an opportunity to independently constrain the binary parameters, place tighter bounds on the EOS, and obtain a better understanding of the physical processes and outcomes of BNS mergers.

 One of the first multi-messenger constraints on the tidal deformability and supranuclear EOS was presented in \cite{Radice:2017lry}.
 Based on numerical relativity (NR) simulations, the authors proposed that the tidal deformability needs to be $\tilde{\Lambda}\geq400$ to ensure that a significant fraction of matter was either ejected from the system or contained within a debris disk around the BH remnant to explain the bright EM counterpart.
-Recently, \cite{Radice:2018ozg} updated this first analysis and obtained constraints on the tidal deformability of $\tilde{\Lambda} \in (323,776)$ and on the corresponding radius of a 1.4\,$M_\odot$ neutron star of $12.2^{+1.0}_{-0.8} \pm 0.2$\,km, performing a multi-messenger parameter estimation incorporating information from the disk mass \citep{Radice:2018pdn}. \cite{Kiuchi:2019lls} also show that the possibility of higher mass ratio systems arguing for an even lower bound, $\tilde{\Lambda}\geq242$.
-We note that this bound of $\tilde{\Lambda}\geq242$ will be perfectly consistent with the 90\% confidence interval which we will find in our work considering that only 7\% of the dataset of \cite{Kiuchi:2019lls} will not fall without our confidence interval.
+Recently, \cite{Radice:2018ozg} updated this first analysis and obtained constraints on the tidal deformability of $\tilde{\Lambda} \in (323,776)$ and on the corresponding radius of a 1.4\,$M_\odot$ neutron star of $12.2^{+1.0}_{-0.8} \pm 0.2$\,km, performing a multi-messenger parameter estimation incorporating information from the disk mass \citep{Radice:2018pdn}.
 To the best of our knowledge, \cite{Coughlin:2018miv} presented the first analysis of the lightcurves and spectra of AT2017gfo linking with a Bayesian analysis the kilonova properties to the source properties of the binary.
 We used the kilonova model of \cite{Kasen:2017sxr} combined with methods of Gaussian Process Regression (GPR, \cite{Doctor:2017csx,Purrer:2014fza,Coughlin:2018miv}), and related a fraction of the ejected material to dynamical ejecta.
 Based on the analysis, the tidal deformability was limited to $\tilde{\Lambda}>197$.